-1. Over the last 12 months, about how much has your household had to pay OUT OF POCKET for:
+1. Over the last 12 months, about how much has your family had to pay OUT OF POCKET for:

-PROMPT: Out of pocket expenses are the amount of money paid that is NOT covered by any insurance or special assistance you might have.
-It DOES NOT include the premium you may pay for your insurance coverage.
+PROMPT: Out of pocket expenses includes any services NOT covered by a health plan or special assistance.
+It DOES NOT include the premium you may pay for your health insurance.

 - Your family's prescription medications.

 - Dental and Vision care.

 - Mental health care.

 - All OTHER medical expenses, including for doctors, hospitals, and tests.
 This would include common medical expenses such as over the counter medications, first aid materials, and so on.

-- 2. During the past 12 months, was there any time when anyone in the household needed any of the following but didn't get it because they could not afford it:

-- Routine medical care that that was needed?

-- Medical care from a doctor or surgery?

-- Mental health care or counseling?

-- Dental care including checkups?

-- A diagnostic test such as a CAT scan, MRI, lab work, or x-ray that was recommended by a doctor or other care provider?

-- Prescription Medicines?

-- 3. During the past 12 months, was there any time that you or anyone in the household skipped doses or took smaller amounts of their prescription drugs to make them last longer?

-- 4. During the past 12 months, did anyone in the household receive any medical bill for more than \$500 that had to be paid out-of-pocket?

-- 5. During the last 12 months, were there times that there were problems paying for medical bills for anyone in your household?

-- 6. Has anyone in the household ever delayed or not gotten care because they could not find a doctor or other health care provider or a healthcare provider was not available at the time they needed care?
-(What type of care?) - 7.
-During the past 12 months, have any of the following happened to your family because of medical bills? - Unable to pay for basic necessities like food, heat or rent - Used up all or most of savings - Had large credit card debt or had to take a loan or debt against the home - Filed for medical bankruptcy - 8.
-Has anyone in your household ever delayed or not gotten PHYSICAL OR MENTAL health care because they could not find or did not know a doctor or other health care provider who accepts RIte Care, RIte Share, or Medicaid?
+- 2. During the past 12 months, was there any time when anyone in the household needed any of the following but didn't get it because they could not afford it: - Routine medical care? - Medical care from a doctor or surgeon? - Mental health care or counseling? - Dental care including checkups? - A diagnostic test such as a CAT scan, MRI, lab work, or x-ray that was recommended by a doctor or other care provider? - Prescription Medicines? - 3.
+During the past 12 months, was there any time that you or anyone in the household skipped doses or took smaller amounts of their prescription drugs to make them last longer? - 4.
+During the past 12 months, did anyone in the household receive any medical bill for more than \$500 that had to be paid out-of-pocket? - 5.
+During the last 12 months, did your household experience difficulty paying medical bills for anyone in your household? - 6.
+During the past 12 months, has your household experienced any of the difficulties as a result of having to pay for medical bills? - Unable to pay for basic necessities like food, heat or rent - Used up all or most of savings to pay off the medical bill - Had large credit card debt or had to take a loan or debt against the home to pay off the medical bills - Filed for medical bankruptcy - 7.
+Has anyone in the household ever delayed or avoided seeking health care because they could not find a health care provider or because a healthcare provider was not available at the time they needed care?
+(What type of care?) - 8.
+Has anyone in your household ever delayed or avoided seeking PHYSICAL OR MENTAL health care because they could not find a health care provider who accepts RIte Care, RIte Share, or Medicaid?
 (What type of care?) - 9.
-Has anyone in your household ever delayed or not gotten PHYSICAL OR MENTAL health care because they could not find or did not know a doctor or other health care provider who accepts their insurance?
+Has anyone in your household ever delayed or avoided seeking PHYSICAL OR MENTAL health care because they could not find or did not know a health care provider who accepts their insurance?
 (What type of care?)